Film, TV and Stage Design with Foundation Year

 All about the course

-The Foundation Year will provide you with a dynamic, exciting and collaborative environment in which you will become a confident self-learner, with the underpinning skills and knowledge to apply in your studies.
+The Foundation Year will provide you with a dynamic, exciting and collaborative environment in which to become a confident self-learner, with the underpinning skills and knowledge to apply to your studies.
 You will be taught with students interested in progressing to different art, design and media programmes, and study modules that will help you increase your knowledge and understanding of basic art and design as well as other aspects of creative thinking.

-Our strong connections within Greater Manchester’s thriving creative sector mean you will also hear from practitioners working in the industry right now about their practice, journey into the world or art and design.
+Our strong connections within Greater Manchester’s thriving creative sector mean you will also hear from practitioners working in the industry right now about their journey into the world of art and design.

-In the first term you will study modules that introduce the key concepts, skills and knowledge of art and design.
-Modules will help you to develop your study skills such as note-taking and structuring reports.
+In the first term you will study modules that introduce the key concepts, skills and knowledge of art and design, and help you to develop your study skills such as note-taking and structuring reports.
 In the second semester, you will further develop your creative practice and be introduced to the creative industries.

 The assignments are flexible enough to allow you to interpret and tailor your submissions to your preferred area of study.
-Tutors will help and support you, in creating a portfolio of work to progress onto the BA (Hons) Film, TV and Stage Design here at the University of Salford.
-You will be integrated slowly into the degree course with opportunities to meet tutors from the BA and by using our shared collaborative facilities within our vibrant New Adelphi building.
+Tutors will help and support you in creating a portfolio of work to progress onto the BA (Hons) Film, TV and Stage Design course here at the University of Salford.
+You will be integrated slowly into the degree course with opportunities to meet tutors from the BA and by using shared collaborative facilities within our vibrant New Adelphi building.

-This programme prepares you to study on the three-year University undergraduate programme, meaning the duration of your degree is four years in total.
+This Foundation Year prepares you to study on the three-year undergraduate programme here at Salford meaning the duration of your degree is four years in total.
 The Foundation Year is not a standalone qualification.

-The first year of the BA (Hons) course is designed to give you the skills and knowledge you need to succeed on the course and which underpin film and TV set design.
+The first year of the BA (Hons) Film, TV and Stage Design course is designed to give you the skills and knowledge you need to succeed on the course and which underpin film and TV set design.

 The second year introduces you to working more closely with industry through modules which offer live projects and work placement opportunities.
-This means that in addition to developing your practical skills and understanding, you are also gaining valuable first hand industry experience and making contact with industry professionals.
+This means that, in addition to developing your practical skills and understanding, you are also gaining valuable first-hand industry experience and making contact with industry professionals.

 The final year starts with a 20 credit project module which is designed to get you up-to-speed swiftly, before embarking on an extended design project spanning two modules.
 Within the Research Methods for Film and TV Design module you are able to develop a personal design brief which forms the basis of your final Negotiated Major Project module.
 This allows you to produce a detailed, industry-standard project which reflects your strengths, interests and career ambitions, forming a key element of your portfolio when you graduate from the University of Salford.